Amorano/Jovimetrix-examples/node/FLATTEN/FLATTEN.md

-# STACK (JOV) ➕
+# FLATTEN (JOV) ⬇️

 ## JOVIMETRIX 🔺🟩🔵/COMPOSE

-The Stack Node combines multiple input images into a single output image along a specified axis.
-It stacks the images together, optionally with a specified stride, to create a new image.
-This node is useful for creating composite images or preparing data for further processing.
+The Flatten Node combines multiple input images into a single image by summing their pixel values.
+This operation is useful for merging multiple layers or images into one composite image, such as combining different elements of a design or merging masks.
+Users can specify the blending mode and interpolation method to control how the images are combined.
+Additionally, a matte can be applied to adjust the transparency of the final composite image.

 #### OUTPUT NODE?: `False`